 6. GIAC Security Essentials Certification (GSEC)

-GIAC (formerly Global Information Assurance Certification) security essentials certification is available to professionals at all levels, from entry-level to experienced security administrators.
+GIAC (Global Information Assurance Certification) Security Essentials certification is available to professionals at all levels, from entry-level to experienced security administrators.
 GSEC covers eight primary security information areas:

 - Active defense

 - Web communication security

 GSEC certification is good for four years and recertification requires continuing education and training.